pedrolucasp/t/README.md

 - `e` will edit a note, by default it will edit the last one.
 You can supply an number to be the index.

+You can check the man page `man t`

 ## Contributing

 Send me an email at